mofron/mofron-comp-input/README.md

 This is component for form items.

 ## Feature
- - Input text size is automatically changed when the height is changed.
+ - input text size is automatically changed when the height is changed.

 # Install
 ```